IyvonneAyoyi/wireframing/README.md

 In agile teams, wireframes provide a **lightweight, iterative artifact** that can evolve with user feedback.

 They help define **user stories and acceptance criteria** by clearly showing expected functionality.

+## Real-World Scenario- Wireframing in Practice

+During the design of a **job matching platform**, the team created wireframes to visualize how job seekers would search, view, and apply for jobs.

+### Usability Issue Identified

+In the initial wireframe:

+The **“Apply Now” button** appeared only at the very end of the job description page.

+Test users reviewing the wireframe reported frustration, as they had to scroll through lengthy job details before finding the option to apply.
+This introduced friction in what should have been a quick, straightforward process.

+### How It Was Resolved

+The UI/UX designer adjusted the wireframe to include an **“Apply Now” button both at the top and bottom** of the job description page.

+A sticky navigation bar was also added so users could apply at any point while scrolling.

+These changes were tested again in the wireframe stage and received positive feedback from users, confirming that the flow was more intuitive.

+### Impact on the Final Product

+The final platform would see higher application completion rates, as users could act immediately without scrolling fatigue.

+Developers would receive clear direction from the wireframes, reducing redesign work later.

+Stakeholders noted that the streamlined process would improve the overall user experience and engagement on the platform.

+## The Role of Wireframing in Ensuring User-Friendly Design

+Wireframing is not just about sketches, it’s a strategic step in software development.
+By catching usability issues early, wireframes:

+- Save development time and costs.
+- Provide a clear reference for both designers and developers.
+- Ensure the final product is **user-friendly, efficient, and aligned with user needs**.

+In essence, **wireframing bridges the gap between an idea and a functional product**, ensuring that usability remains at the heart of design decisions.